 Today, coffee is an integral part of Cuban culture, and the country is known for its unique brewing method and bold flavor profiles.

 Cubans generally refer to a small cup of coffee as a cafecito (a small coffee), while we, from the outside, call it “Cuban espresso.”

-Creating a cafecito involves brewing finely ground coffee with sugar and a small amount of water, creating a thick, sweet paste known as “espuma in Spanish.”
+Creating a cafecito involves brewing finely ground coffee with sugar and a small amount of water, creating a thick, sweet paste known as “espuma” in Spanish.
 This paste is then mixed with more water to create a small, potent shot of coffee.

 Cuban coffee’s flavor profile is quite bold and strong, with chocolate, caramel, and tobacco notes.
 It’s the perfect pick-me-up for early mornings or mid-afternoon slumps.

-And with so many Cuban coffee blends and brands available, there’s no shortage of options to explore.
+With so many Cuban coffee blends and brands available, there’s no shortage of options to explore.